Introduction

 pluginRegistry = {

-# Inter-plugin dependencies; the items should preferably be the names of
+# Inter-plugin dependencies; the items should either be `pluginRegistry`

 neosnippet-snippets.dependencies = [ "neosnippet-vim" ];